mkkmaomao/AdaLog/README.md

 1. By executing Step 1-3, the generated files can be founded in *data/embedding/BGL* folder.
 It contains the word embeddings of the training set with/without undersampling and the test set.
 The parameter *p* or *per* is defined as the undersampling ratio of normal and abnormal logs.
 For BGL, the values are 8 (ws=20), 7 (ws=100), and 6 (ws=200).

 2. The *k* values and the label probability are calculated, which can be obtained in *clusters/BGL* folder.
+We provide the label probability of log sequences in BGL with ws=200 for reproducing:[label probability](https://figshare.com/articles/dataset/Probability_BGL_ws_200/25523665)

 3. For BGL, the corresponding pre-trained models with different window sizes (i.e., ws=20, 100, and 200) can be obtained here: [pre-trained models](https://figshare.com/articles/software/Pre-trained_model_for_BGL/20472333)